 In 2021, we set a target that Hang Lung Properties obtain 50% of total debts and available facilities from sustainable finance by 2025.
-Sustainable finance now accounts for 46% of Hang Lung Properties' total debts and available facilities, while that of Hang Lung Group is 45%.
+Sustainable finance now accounts for 46% of our total debts and available facilities.

 Green Loans and Green Bonds